-Japan takes a leading role in removing Ukraine’s land mines
+Japan takes a leading role in removing Ukraine’s landmines

-Land mines cover a quarter of Ukraine.
+Landmines cover a quarter of Ukraine.
 A conference in Switzerland seeks solutions, with Japan, a global leader in mine clearance, playing a key role based on decades of experience.

 “Japan will step up its efforts in the areas of mine clearance to enable the Ukrainian people to feel reassured as they reestablish their daily lives,” stressed Japan’s Prime Minister Fumio Kishida in his speech at the Ukraine Peace Summit in Switzerland in June, also indicating that Japan will host next year’s Ukraine Mine Action Conference (UMAC) which is this year being held in Switzerland.